Compositional Verification of Concurrency Using Past-Time Temporal Epistemic Logic: Past-Time Temporal Epistemic Logic

 \subsection{Last-step operator}

 Rely--guarantee arguments often use facts established at a thread's most recent step.
-To express this, we distinguish between the thread scheduled for the \emph{next} transition and the thread that executed the \emph{previous} transition.
-Define the abbreviation $ \mathsf{after}_A \;\triangleq\; \Prev\,(A\ \Active), $ so that \(\mathsf{after}_A\) holds at time \(i\) iff the transition from \(s_{i-1}\) to \(s_i\) was performed by thread \(A\).
-We then define the ``last \(A\)-step'' operator used in \S\ref{sec:overview}:
+To express this, we distinguish the thread scheduled for the \emph{next} transition from the thread that executed the \emph{previous} transition.
+Define the abbreviation